aayushi491995/Case_Study_Comp---14042021/README.md

 #### How to use.
     Please download the dataset and ipynb files and run the files in using jupyter notebook in anaconda.
-    Ensure to keep the ipynb files and the dataset files in the same folder else please update the path for the same in pd.read_csv file.
+    Ensure to keep the ipynb files and the dataset files are in the same folder else please update the path for the same in pd.read_csv file.